-In the long run, it is clear that entertainment and interaction in virtual worlds will become commonplace.
-What's not so obvious to many is that much of this interaction will be between avatars of ourselves, realistic representations of us conversing and interacting.
+In the long run it is clear that entertainment and interaction in virtual worlds will become the order of the day.
+What is not so obvious to many is that much of this interaction will be between avatars of ourselves, realistic representations of us conversing and interacting.

 Virtual worlds for work